-Table 69: No Policy Restrictions (Affiliated CA)
+Table 75: No Policy Restrictions (Affiliated CA)

-Field Presence Contents policyIdentifier MUST When the Issuing CA wishes to express that there are no policy restrictions, the Subordinate CA MUST be an Affiliate of the Issuing CA. The Certificate Policies extension MUST contain only a single PolicyInformation value, which MUST contain the anyPolicy Policy Identifier. anyPolicy MUST policyQualifiers NOT RECOM- MENDED If present, MUST contain only permitted policyQualifiers from the table below.
+Field Presence Contents policyIdentifier MUST When the Issuing CA wishes to express that there are no policy restrictions, and if the Subordinate CA is an Affiliate of the Issuing CA, then the Issuing CA MAY use the anyPolicy Policy Identifier, which MUST be the only PolicyInformation value. anyPolicy policyQualifiers MUST NOT RECOMMENDED If present, MUST contain only permitted policyQualifiers from the table below.

-Table 70: Policy Restricted
+Table 76: Policy Restricted

-Field Presence Contents policyIdentifier MUST One of the following policy identifiers: A Reserved Certificate Policy MUST Identifier The CA MUST include at least one Reserved Certificate Policy Identifier (see Section 7.1.6.1) associated with the given Subscriber Certificate type (see Section 7.1.2.7.1) directly or transitively issued by this Certificate. anyPolicy MUST The anyPolicy Policy Identifier MUST NOT be present.
-Any other identifier MAY If present, MUST be defined by the CA and documented by the CA in its Certificate Policy and/or Certification Practice Statement. policyQualifiers NOT RECOM- MENDED If present, MUST contain only permitted policyQualifiers from the table below.
+Field Presence Contents policyIdentifier MUST One of the following policy identifiers: A Reserved Certificate Policy MUST The CA MUST include exactly one Reserved Certificate Identifier Policy Identifier (see Section 7.1.6.1) associated with the given Subscriber Certificate type (see Section 7.1.2.7.1) directly or transitively issued by this Certificate. anyPolicy MUST NOT The anyPolicy Policy Identifier MUST NOT be present.
+Any other identifier MAY If present, MUST be defined by the CA and documented by the CA in its Certificate Policy and/or Certification Practice Statement. policyQualifiers NOT RECOMMENDED If present, MUST contain only permitted policyQualifiers from the table below.

-This Profile RECOMMENDS that the first PolicyInformation value within the Certificate Policies extension contains the Reserved Certificate Policy Identifier (see 7.1.6.1)13.
+The Policy Restricted profile RECOMMENDS that the first PolicyInformation value within the Certificate Policies extension contains the Reserved Certificate Policy Identifier (see 7.1.6.1).
 Regardless of the order of PolicyInformation values, the Certificate Policies extension MUST contain exactly one Reserved Certificate Policy Identifier.